eniac/Reef/README.md

 ```

 ## Reproducing Baseline Results
-If you're interested in reproducing our baseline results (DFA and DFA with recursion), you'll need to build as follows:
+If you're interested in reproducing our baseline results (DFA and DFA with recursion), you'll need to checkout the branch reef_with_baselines and build as follows:

 For DFA
 ```